 In English

-Impairments in social communication skills are one of the earliest signs of autism spectrum disorder (ASD).
-One main feature of young children with ASD is that they do not look at other people’s faces and eyes as much as typically developing (TD) children.
-In the project, the development of eye contact behaviour in young children with ASD or increased likelihood of ASD is studied.
+Impairments in social communication skills are one of the earliest signs of autism.
+One main feature of young autistic children is that they do not look at other people’s faces and eyes as much as typically developing children.
+In the project, the development of self-regulation and social interaction, namely facial interaction in young autistic children or children with increased likelihood of autsim is studied.

 Current project: Gaze at Toddler

-In Gaze at Toddler -project, we will investigate whether the abnormal responses to eye contact can aid the early detection of ASD.
-The first aim is to examine psychophysiological responses to direct gaze in 16- to 18-month-old toddlers who will later either develop typically or get diagnosed with ASD or other neurodevelopmental disorders.
-The second aim is to investigate whether the parental guidance would increase the toddler’s initiation of eye contact and level of engagement in toddler with the risk of ASD.
+In Gaze at Toddler -project, we will investigate whether the abnormal responses to faces and eye contact can aid the early detection of autism.
+The first aim is to examine psychophysiological responses to direct gaze in 16- to 18-month-old toddlers who will later either develop typically or get diagnosed with autsim or other neurodevelopmental disorders.
+The second aim is to investigate whether the parental guidance would increase the toddler’s self-regulation skills, facial interaction and level of engagement in toddler with autism or autistic traits.

 Previous project: Autism and Gaze

-In our previous Autism and Gaze -project, we investigated psychophysiological responses to gaze stimuli from 3- to 6-year-old children with ASD and their peers without ASD.
-We found ASD-specific lack of attentional heart rate orienting response to direct gaze.
-We also found that children with ASD do not have typical approach motivation -related brain activity (left-sided frontal EEG asymmetry) to direct gaze.
+In our previous Autism and Gaze -project, we investigated psychophysiological responses to gaze stimuli from 3- to 6-year-old autistic children and their peers without autism.
+We found autism-specific lack of attentional heart rate orienting response to direct gaze.
+We also found that autistic children do not have typical approach motivation -related brain activity (left-sided frontal EEG asymmetry) to direct gaze.

-In the previous project, we also piloted a parent-led eye contact-specific intervention.
-In the intervention, the parents were trained to motivate their children to make eye contact in everyday situations.
-The findings indicated that the parent-led intervention improved the use of eye contact in short-term (6-month) follow-up and also the level of engagement increased in the long-term (24 month) follow-up.
+In the previous project, we also piloted a parent-led facial interaction-specific intervention.
+In the intervention, the parents were trained to motivate their children to orient toward faces in everyday situations.
+The findings indicated that the parent-led intervention improved the use of facial interaction in short-term (6-month) follow-up and also the level of engagement increased in the long-term (24 month) follow-up.

 Research group